dbcaudle/Sqwordle/README.md

 # Sqwordle
-A Wordle stat bot for Discord
+A Discord bot that displays Wordle stats for the server and individuals.

+**Dependencies:**
+discord.py
+python-dotenv
+numpy

+pip install -U <package>